Some people may find this article triggering.

 Do they have trouble apologizing?

-Do they make excuses for their behavior or tend to blame others or circumstances for their mistakes?
+Do they make excuses for their behaviour or tend to blame others or circumstances for their mistakes?

 Do they call you names or label you?